Michael D. SirotaCo-Managing Shareholdermsirota@coleschotz.com New York Office

 T: 201-489-3000 ext.
 5020

-In the restructuring context, Michael represents publicly and privately held debtors, trustees, secured and unsecured creditors, equity holders, indenture trustees, venture capitalists, private equity/hedge funds and parties with strategic interests in distressed situations and insolvency proceedings throughout the country.
-He is sought out by his clients for counsel on a range of issues as a trusted friend and advisor and by the media as a knowledgeable source, having appeared on CNN Moneyline and Fox Business.
+Michael represents publicly and privately held debtors, trustees, secured and unsecured creditors equity holders, indenture trustees, venture capitalists, private equity/hedge funds and parties with strategic interests in distressed situations and insolvency proceedings throughout the country.
+His clients include large corporations and high-net worth individuals who describe him as being “enormously quick on his feet” and “one of the best.”

 Representative Restructuring Matters